idio-lang/DIPS/source/scheme/advanced-scheme.rst

-What we're saying here with continuations is that that ability to decide on some kind of control flow jump is no longer the preserve of the language implementers (granting you ``return`` out of the decency of their hearts) but instead is exposed to the user for them to create their own.
+What we're saying here with continuations is that that ability to decide on some kind of control flow jump is no longer the preserve of the language implementers (for example, granting you ``return`` out of the decency of their hearts) but instead is exposed to the user for them to create their own.

 In fact, continuations are capable of creating *any* control flow structure.  *Any*.